Davidevlops/JS-DSA/Data-structures-graphs.md

       - **Edges:** Edges, also known as links, are fundamental components of a graph data structure.
 They represent the relationships or connections between pairs of nodes.
 In essence, an edge defines how nodes are related to each other within the graph.

         A picture of a graph is shown below

       ![Graph](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/us3hs9ej4d2i4t33ulbo.jpg)

-In discussing graphs, it's important to note that there are different types of graphs:
+In discussing graphs, it's important to note that there are different types of graphs which include: directed graphs, undirected graphs, weighted graphs, unweighted graphs, cyclic graphs, acyclic graphs.

 - **Directed Graph:** A directed graph, also known as a digraph, is a type of graph where edges have a direction associated with them, indicating a specific direction of connection between nodes.
 Directed graphs depict asymmetric relationships by indicating a specific direction of connection between nodes.